 Bathing a Shih Tzu removes dirt, debris, and excess oil that can cause skin irritation.
-Without regular baths, the dog’s coat can become matted and tangled, leading to painful knots and mats.
+The dog’s coat can become matted and tangled without regular baths, leading to painful knots and mats.

 Daily baths are crucial for preventing matting and tangles in Shih Tzus.
 The breed has a long, dense coat prone to tangles, and regular brushing can only do so much to prevent mats from forming.

 However, daily baths can help loosen the dirt and debris that can cause tangles, making it easier to brush out the coat.
-In addition, the water helps to hydrate the skin and coat, which can prevent dryness and make the coat more manageable.
+In addition, the water helps hydrate the skin and coat, preventing dryness and making the coat more manageable.

-Bath time is an integral part of keeping your Shih Tzu healthy and happy.
+Bath time is integral to keeping your Shih Tzu healthy and happy.
 Although they are considered a “low-maintenance” breed, they still require regular grooming to keep their coat in tip-top condition.

 Bathing them once a week is typically sufficient, but they may need to be washed more frequently if they have been exposed to dirt or mud.
 The best way to keep their coat clean and healthy is to use a quality shampoo and conditioner specifically designed for Shih Tzus.